---args-file=[filename] Read command-line arguments from file
+--args-file=[filename] Read command line arguments from file

-Sophos Anti-Virus reads command-line arguments from a file.
+Sophos Anti-Virus reads command line arguments from a file.
 The arguments may include (lists of) directory names, filenames and options.
-For example directs Sophos Anti-Virus to read command-line arguments from the scanlist file.
+For example sweep --args-file=scanlist directs Sophos Anti-Virus to read command line arguments from the scanlist file.
 When Sophos Anti-Virus reaches the end of the file, it continues reading arguments from the command line.